SebastianGraban/CMAP/README.md

 `example_input_output/example3/example_3_input.csv`

 3) Issue the following command
- `python run_model_on.py --model ensemble/ --dataset example_input_output/example3/example_3_input.csv --out_dir ./ --lambda1 668 --lambda2 688 --lambda3 710 --ensemble --true-chl`
+ `python3 run_model_on.py --model ensemble/ --dataset example_input_output/example3/example_3_input.csv --out_dir ./ --lambda1 668 --lambda2 688 --lambda3 710 --ensemble --true-chl`

  4) The output from this should produce the file `chl-CP.csv` which should be the same as the file `example_input_output/example3/example_3_output.csv`